trangnguyen2906/SQL-User-Churn-and-Retention-Mobile-Game/README.md

 ### Objective:
 ### 📖 What is this project about?
 What Business Question will it solve?

-This project analyzes user behavior using data from the **Flood-It freemium mobile game**, available via the **Firebase public dataset on Google BigQuery**.
+This project analyzes user behavior using data from the **Flood-It freemium mobile game** using SQL and Python (for visualization) , available via the **Firebase public dataset on Google BigQuery**.

 The primary focus is to explore:
-- 📉 Churn Rate: What percentage of users stop playing after 1, 3, 7, 14, or 30 days?
+- 📉 **Churn Rate:** What percentage of users stop playing after 1, 3, 7, 14, or 30 days?

-- 🔁 Retention Rate: How many users return after their install date?
+- 🔁 **Retention Rate**: How many users return after their install date?

-- ⚠️ Drop-off Points: At what point in the user journey do most players abandon the game?
+- ⚠️ **Drop-off Points**: At what point in the user journey do most players abandon the game?

-- 📊 MAU & DAU: What do monthly and daily active user trends tell us about engagement?
+- 📊 **MAU & DAU**: What do monthly and daily active user trends tell us about engagement?

-- 🧠 Possible Reasons Behind Churn: Do uninstall patterns, short session durations, or low level completions precede user drop-off?
+- 🧠 **Possible Reasons Behind Churn**: Do uninstall patterns, short session durations, or low level completions precede user drop-off?

 🎯 The goal is to **identify critical user behaviors** that can guide strategies to **reduce churn** and **enhance retention** in mobile games.